peteroupc/peteroupc.github.io/randomfunc.md

 In certain programming environments it's often impractical to implement the uniform random number generation methods just described without recurring to other programming languages.
 For instance:

 - Shell scripts and Microsoft Windows batch files are designed for running other programs, rather than general-purpose programming.
-However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 65535\] (called `%RANDOM%` and `$RANDOM`, respectively); neither variable is designed for information security.
+However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 32767\] or \[0, 65535\] (called `%RANDOM%` and `$RANDOM`, respectively); neither variable is designed for information security.
 - Standard SQL does not include an RNG in its suite of functionality, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(6)**](#Note6)</sup>
-- In functional programming languages such as Haskell, it may be important to separate code that directly uses RNGs from other code, usually by rewriting certain functions to take one or more pregenerated random numbers rather than directly using `RNDINT`, `RNDNUMRANGE`, or another random number generation method presented earlier in this document.

 <a id=Randomization_Techniques></a>
 ## Randomization Techniques